awsdocs/aws-toolkit-jetbrains-user-guide/doc_source/viewing-CloudWatch-logs.md

 1. Right\-click a container, and then choose **View Container Log Stream**\.

    The log streams for the container are displayed in the **Log Streams** pane\.
-For information about interacting with the log events for clusters and containers, see [Working with CloudWatch log events](working-CloudWatch-log-events.md)\.
+For information about interacting with the log events for clusters and containers, see [Working with CloudWatch log eventsWorking with CloudWatch Logs Insights](working-CloudWatch-log-events.md)\.